Blackbullion privacy notice

 We try to respond to all legitimate requests within one month.
 Occasionally it could take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

+It is an individual’s responsibility to provide us with accurate and truthful data.
+We cannot be liable for any information that is provided to us that is incorrect.
 The foregoing (and your right to object as discussed below) apply unless (and to the extent) we hold personal data about you on behalf of a third party and only process it on their instructions, for example where we provide learning and assessment services to a third party such as your university, and you access those services through our Sites, in which case, we will forward your request to that third party which is the controller in respect of the processing of your personal data, and you should liaise with them to discuss your request.

 Complaints and disputes